South Africa

 Transport

-South Africa’s automotive industry contributed to over 4% of GDP in 2021 and is one of the country’s largest manufacturing sectors (NAAMSA, 2023).
-In 2013, the government adopted South Africa’s Electric Vehicle Industry Roadmap to introduce electric passenger vehicles (EVs) (South African Government, 2013).
 Three years after the adoption of the roadmap, the first EV was manufactured in South Africa with the production of plug-in hybrids (PHEVs) at Mercedes-Benz’s East London plant (Venter, 2023).
-Since then, Toyota has also begun manufacturing PHEVs with Ford also announcing it will manufacture PHEVs in South Africa (Agbetiloye, 2023; Venter, 2021).
-While some progress has been made, the industry is still dominated by fossil fuel-vehicles.
-This creates an existential challenge for the auto industry as South Africa’s main export destinations, such as the UK and EU, shift towards EVs (NAAMSA, 2023).
+Since then, Toyota has also begun manufacturing PHEVs and Ford also announced it will manufacture PHEVs in South Africa (Agbetiloye, 2023; Venter, 2021).
+While this shows some progress, the industry is still dominated by fossil fuel-vehicles, creating an existential challenge for the auto industry as South Africa’s main export destinations, such as the UK and EU, shift towards EVs (NAAMSA, 2023).
+In 2025, the government has taken further action to incentivise domestic EV production, introducing a tax deduction worth 150% of the costs of new or improved buildings and machinery for EV manufacture.
+The tax incentive will apply between 2026 and 2036 (Green Building Africa, 2025; South African Government, 2024d).

 Analysis by the Climate Action Tracker shows that the electric vehicle share in annual vehicle sales in South Africa would need to increase to 50–95% by 2030 and 90–100% by 2040 to be compatible with the Paris Agreement.